 The often minuscule conveyor belt at the till is a very territorial place.
 Latvians require strict use of the small dividers to separate your shopping from theirs AT ALL TIMES.
 Omit using this at your peril.

 As you put your shopping on the conveyor belt remember whether you need a bag or not.
-They are often kept below the conveyor belt, and you should grab them before you get to the cashier, since it’ll save them asking if you need them.
+They’re often kept below the conveyor belt, and you should grab them before you get to the cashier, since it’ll save them asking if you need them.
 Many Latvians like to use their own bag.
 It’s more environmentally friendly, so maybe you should put that Captain Planet t-shirt on and do your bit.
-Supermarkets now charge for plastic bags, although if you spend over a certain amount, you may get one or two free.
+Supermarkets now charge for plastic bags.

 The till will have the price displayed on a screen somewhere, so you can worry less about remembering the Latvian numbers (which the cashier will say) if you have a keen eye for the totals.
 Just remember you may be asked for some exact change if you use big notes and you might be asked if you have a loyalty card.
 You may also be given small stickers with your receipt and change.
 These can be collected and put in a small sticker book (available at the till) for pretty good discount on a selected range of products, often on display somewhere prominent in store.

-Supermarkets vary in quality much like anywhere else, and often it’s just a case of trying a few and finding one you like, or one that is most convenient.
-There are more specialist supermarkets like Sky and Stockmann’s food hall, or newer supermarkets like Prisma.
-There are bigger chains like Rimi and Maxima, or smaller chains like Top!, Supernetto and Mego.
+Supermarkets vary in quality much like anywhere else, and often it’s just a case of trying a few and finding one you like, or one that’s most convenient.
+There are more specialist supermarkets like Sky and Stockmann’s food hall.
+There are bigger chains like Rimi and Maxima, or smaller chains like Top!, Elvi and Mego.